Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Introduction

 In practice, however, many obstacles to this ideal remain.
 A substantial portion of the scientific literature continues to be published behind paywalls~\cite{boai2002budapest, piwowar2018state, brainard2024open}, limiting access to institutions with expensive subscriptions.
 Even when articles are accessible, the underlying data may not be.
 Despite journals increasingly mandating the inclusion of Data Availability Statements (DAS)~\cite{federer2018data}, as well as the proliferation of research data repositories (e.g., figshare~\cite{figshareFigshareCredit}, dataverse~\cite{harvard_dataverse}, huggingface~\cite{huggingfaceHuggingFace}), compliance with data sharing policies is inconsistent.
 Many authors offer data ``upon request'', yet studies have shown that such requests often go unanswered~\cite{milham2018assessment, tenopir2011data, tenopir2020data, germaine2024lack, tedersoo2021data, gabelica2022many, jiao2024data}.
-As scientific discovery enters a data-driven era, datasets are becoming ever more crucial to the advancement of science~\cite{hanson2011making,yu2024does}.
+Even when data requests receive responses, access is not always unconditional: authors may offer to exchange data for co-authorship, or even demand financial compensation.
+As scientific {research is becoming more computationally intensive}, datasets are ever more crucial to the advancement of science~\cite{hey2009fourth,kitchin2014data,leonelli2020scientific}.
 The accessibility of data is not merely a convenience but a critical component for the replication, validation, and extension of scientific findings~\cite{milham2018assessment}.
-As such, informal discretionary practices create uncertainty and may introduce new barriers that formal open access policies were designed to eliminate.
+As such, informal discretionary practices create uncertainty and may introduce new barriers that formal open science policies were designed to eliminate.